 So, a vision statement is for the organization and its members, unlike the mission statement which is for the customers or clients.

 This explains the reasons why your company or project exists.
-It describes what the organization does (present capabilities), who all it serves (stakeholders) and what makes an organization unique (the reason for existence).
+It describes what the organization does (present capabilities), who it serves (stakeholders) and what makes an organization unique (the reason for existence).

 For instance, Microsoft’s mission is to help businesses and people throughout the world to realize their full potential.
 Wal-Mart’s mission is To provide ordinary people with a chance to buy the same thing as rich people.